Armed Forces¶

 Posture and doctrine¶

-The LDF's modern character was fixed by the Messoman Occupation (1923–59) and refined through the post-1972 period.
+The LDF's modern character was fixed by the Messoman Occupation (1923–59), refined through the post-1972 period, and re-cast by the post-2018 motorized-mobile modernization tranche funded out of rare-earth-mineral export revenues.
 Four doctrinal pillars:

 Service organisation¶